RavensbourneWebMedia/UX-design/sessions/session-07.md

 2. Download and install [Silverback](http://silverbackapp.com)

+	If it doesn't work, you can use PhotoBooth and QuickTime for screen recording.

+	Windows users, I'm sorry but you're on your own :)

 3. Find at least 2 people to test your wireframes with.

 	They should not be your mum / dad / sibling / boyfriend / girlfriend.